+Event, snapshot and simulation trial have the same meaning in this report.

 It should be noted that certain scenarios involving aeronautical or satellite systems can also be modelled if suitable propagation models are used.

 Cellular systems with multiple receivers (downlink) or multiple transmitters (uplink) are handled differently